 Shawnee Community College was organized as a Class I community college in September of 1967.
 Created to serve Southern Illinois and its people, the college district covers all of Alexander, Massac, Pulaski, Union and parts of Johnson and Jackson counties.

 The initial seven-member Board of Trustees was selected in December of 1967.
 These seven men ascertained the principles around which the college would be built.
 The board is responsible for the adoption and enforcement of all policies needed to manage and govern the college.
-Dr. Loren E. Klaus was named the first president in May of 1968.
+Dr. Loren E. Klaus was named the founding and first president in May of 1968.
 The college officially opened September 24, 1969.

 The campus of Shawnee Community College is located on Shawnee Community College road approximately eight miles east of Interstate 57.
 The site consists of 153 acres of gently rolling hills.
 The campus is centrally located within the college district.
 The rustic campus was erected during the summer of 1969.
 The main campus buildings were completed in 1976.